 Calculators help leads crunch the numbers on things like costs, ROI or any other metric they might find interesting.
-Great for people to understand and estimate the direct ROI impact of your solution based on their specific situation.
-Calculators range from the simple to complex, depending on the amount of customer inputs you want to include.
-The more data that you ask from prospects, the more confidence they’ll have in the accuracy of the results.
+These are great for people to understand and estimate the direct ROI impact of your solution based on their specific situation.
+Calculators range from simple to complex, depending on the amount of customer inputs you want to include.
+The more data that you ask from prospects, the more confidence they'll have in the accuracy of the results.

 Also consider the outputs.
 With enterprise software, in addition to ROI, you may want to include things like Total Cost of Ownership (TCO) and Break Even Point.
 Whatever the key metrics your solution addresses (sales revenue, customer satisfaction etc.) should also be included in your calculator.

-Akin to static infographics, interactive content bring interesting stats to life in a visually compelling way.
-Try compiling stats relevant to their industry, and add visual elements that really “pop.”
-In addition to folding your existing infographic content into interactive ones, also do an audit of research you’ve conducted.
-Interesting data, facts and findings that you haven’t previously utilized in marketing collateral can also be utilized in an interactive infographic.
+Akin to static infographics, interactive content brings interesting stats to life in a visually compelling way.
+Try compiling stats relevant to customers’ industries and add visual elements that really “pop.”
+In addition to folding your existing data into interactive infographics, perform an audit of research you've conducted.
+Interesting data, facts and findings that you haven't previously used in marketing collateral can also be utilized in an interactive infographic.

 Plan to use these in the early to mid stages of the marketing and sales cycle, as they're mainly for building awareness around either your product or major challenges in the industry that your solution is designed to address.

 Another way is to utilize quizzes at live events.
-Have reps at your booth with an interactive quiz available on their iPad, for example, have customers take it on the spot, and discuss the results (and their potential business needs) right then and there.
+Have reps at your booth with an interactive quiz available on their iPad and have customers take it on the spot.
+After they’ve completed the quiz, discuss the results (and their potential business needs) right then and there.

-These are like quizzes, but dig deeper into a prospect’s business needs.
-They help prospects get a handle on the current state of their business, what needs improvement, and how your solution could potentially fit in.
+These are like quizzes, but dig deeper into a prospect's business needs.
+They help your potential customers get a handle on the current state of their business, what needs improvement, and how your solution could possibly fit in.

 Assessments can also be used for peer benchmarking, showing the prospect where they stand with respect to the overall industry.
 Prospects will either see they have ground to make up, or perceive the competition nipping at their heels.
 Either way, it's a strong impetus for them to learn more about your solution and how it could help them be more competitive.

-Almost like a free demo, you let users access a basic version of your product, and guide them through building a solution based on their specific goals and needs.
-Great for tactile learners who need to “play around” with technology to really get a sense of the value it could potentially provide.
+Almost like a free demo, with solution builders you provide users access to a basic version of your product, and guide them through building a solution based on their specific goals and needs.
+This method is great for tactile learners who need to “play around” with technology to really get a sense of the value it could potentially provide.